-- Using Data Guard SQL Apply, you will be able to perform a rolling upgrade of the Oracle database software from patch set release n (minimally, this must be release 10.1.0.3) to any higher versioned patch set or major version release.
+Using Data Guard SQL Apply, you will be able to perform a rolling upgrade of the Oracle database software from patch set release n (minimally, this must be release 10.1.0.3) to any higher versioned patch set or major version release.
 During a rolling upgrade, you can run different releases of the Oracle database on the primary and logical standby databases while you upgrade them, one at a time.
-For complete information, see Chapter 12, "Using SQL Apply to Upgrade the Oracle Database" and the ReadMe file for the applicable Oracle Database 10g patch set release. - The COMPATIBLE initialization parameter must be set to the same value on all databases in a Data Guard configuration. - If you are currently running Oracle Data Guard on Oracle8i database software, see Oracle Database Upgrade Guide for complete information about upgrading to Oracle Data Guard 11g. - The primary database must run in ARCHIVELOG mode.
-See Oracle Database Administrator's Guide for more information. - The primary database can be a single instance database or an Oracle Real Application Cluster (RAC) database.
+For complete information, see Chapter 12, "Using SQL Apply to Upgrade the Oracle

+Database" and the ReadMe file for the applicable Oracle Database 10g patch set release.

+- The COMPATIBLE database initialization parameter must be set to the same value on all databases in a Data Guard configuration, except when using a logical standby database, which can have a higher COMPATIBLE setting than the primary database. - If you are currently running Oracle Data Guard on Oracle8i database software, see Oracle Database Upgrade Guide for complete information about upgrading to Oracle Data Guard 11g. - The primary database must run in ARCHIVELOG mode.
+See Oracle Database Administrator's Guide for more information. - The primary database can be a single instance database or an Oracle Real Application Clusters (Oracle RAC) database.
 The standby databases can be single instance databases or Oracle RAC databases, and these standby databases can be a mix of physical, logical, and snapshot types.
-See Oracle Database High Availability Overview for more information about configuring and using Oracle Data Guard with RAC. - Each primary database and standby database must have its own control file. - If a standby database is located on the same system as the primary database, the archival directories for the standby database must use a different directory

-- structure than the primary database.
+See Oracle Database High Availability Overview for more information about configuring and using Oracle Data Guard with Oracle RAC. - Each primary database and standby database must have its own control file. - If a standby database is located on the same system as the primary database, the archival directories for the standby database must use a different directory structure than the primary database.
 Otherwise, the standby database may overwrite the primary database files. - To protect against unlogged direct writes in the primary database that cannot be propagated to the standby database, turn on FORCE LOGGING at the primary database before performing datafile backups for standby creation.
-Keep the database in FORCE LOGGING mode as long as the standby database is required. - The user accounts you use to manage the primary and standby database instances must have SYSDBA system privileges. - Oracle recommends that when you set up Oracle Automatic Storage Management (ASM) and Oracle Managed Files (OMF) in a Data Guard configuration, set it up symmetrically on the primary and standby database.
-That is, if any database in the Data Guard configuration uses ASM, OMF, or both, then every database in the configuration should use ASM, OMF, or both, respectively.
+Keep the database in FORCE LOGGING mode as long as the standby database is required. - The user accounts you use to manage the primary and standby database instances must have SYSDBA system privileges. - For operational simplicity, Oracle recommends that when you set up Oracle Automatic Storage Management (Oracle ASM) and Oracle Managed Files (OMF) in a Data Guard configuration that you set it up symmetrically on the primary and standby database(s).
+That is, if any database in the Data Guard configuration uses Oracle ASM, OMF, or both, then every database in the configuration should use Oracle ASM, OMF, or both, respectively, unless you are purposely implementing a mixed configuration for migration or maintenance purposes.
 See the scenario in Section 13.5 for more information.